rstims/react-redux-graphql-apollo-auth0-redux-responsive-materialui-webpack-starter/README.md

-Full ES2015 React + React-Router + Redux + GraphQL + Apollo + Bootstrap with Hot Reload and redux-devtools STARTER
+Full ES2015 React + React-Router + Redux + GraphQL + Apollo with Hot Reload and redux-devtools STARTER
 ***ADDS AUTH0 AND REDUX-RESPONSIVE AND START OF PROFILE PAGE AND MATERIAL UI***
 ==========